 March 19, 2020 - CytoDyn Inc. announced today that two coronavirus patients were treated with the Company’s investigational new drug, leronlimab.
 The treatment was administered at a leading medical center in the New York City area under an emergency Investigational New Drug (IND) recently granted by the U.S. Food and Drug Administration (FDA).

 - This is a Phase 2b/3, two-arm, randomized, double-blind, placebo-controlled, adaptive design multicenter study to evaluate the safety and efficacy of leronlimab (PRO 140) in patients with severe or critical symptoms of respiratory illness caused by coronavirus 2019 infection.
-Patients will be randomized to receive weekly doses of 700 mg leronlimab (PRO 140), or placebo.
+Patients will be randomized to receive weekly doses of 700 mg leronlimab (PRO 140) or placebo.
 Leronlimab (PRO 140) and placebo will be administered via subcutaneous injection.
-The study will have three phases: Screening Period, Treatment Period, and Follow-Up Period.